raghadisraghad/raghadisraghad/README.md

 ## 🚀 Goals
 I am eager to contribute to diverse projects, collaborate with talented teams, and apply my knowledge in real-world scenarios.
 Looking forward to opportunities where I can learn, grow, and make a positive impact! 🌟

-## 💬 Quote
-*"If it doesn't work don;t waste time" - Chamlali Raghad*

 ## 🛠️ Skills
 **Languages:**